The Buck-Passing Game: The deterministic buck-passing game.

 the expected cost in \eqref{eq:SBPG-cost} can be written as

-\subsection{Ordinal potentials and existence of prior-free equilibria}
+\subsection{Ordinal potentials and existence of prior-free equilibria.}

 As every finite game, the buck-passing game admits equilibria in mixed strategies.
-However, our main interest here is the existence of \acl{NEs} in \emph{pure strategies}.
+However, our main interest here is the existence of \aclp{NE} in \emph{pure strategies}, which for general games are not guaranteed to exist.
 Unless otherwise stated, we always refer to equilibria in pure strategies.
 We now recall the concepts of profitable deviations and equilibria. \begin{definition} Consider a cost game. \begin{enumerate}[(a)] \item Given a strategy profile $\actprof\in\actions$, a \emph{unilateral deviation} for player $\play$ is a strategy $\actprofalt\in\actions$ that differs from $\actprof$ only in its $\play$-th coordinate.
 It is a \emph{profitable deviation} if in addition $\cost_{\play}(\actprofalt)<\cost_{\play}(\actprof)$, in which case the difference $\cost_{\play}(\actprof)-\cost_{\play}(\actprofalt)$ is called the \emph{improvement} of player $\play$.

 \item A strategy profile $\actprof\in\actions$ is a \acfi{NE}\acused{NE} if no player has a profitable deviation.
 Similarly, it is an \acfi{eNE}\acused{eNE} if no player has a profitable deviation with an improvement larger than $\varepsilon$. \end{enumerate} \end{definition}